 It’s soup season!
 We eat so much soup at our house when the weather turns cold.
 So I thought I would share some of my best tips for making super soups with humble beans.
-I asked my friends on facebook for some tried a true recipes to share because my soup making is usually a little of this and a little of that.
-I do follow these three principals though and they never fail to make super soup.
+I asked my friends on Facebook for some tried and true recipes to share because my soup making is usually a little of this and a little of that.
+I do follow these three principles though and they never fail to make super soup.

 Super Soup – Make your own stock